kedacore/keda-docs/content/docs/2.14/operate/setupscaler.md

 +++
 title = "Setupscaler"
 weight = 500
-description = "Procedure to Setup a Scaler in KEDA"
+description = "Procedure to Setup a Autoscaling with KEDA"
 +++

 ## Prerequisites